 Fused Biconical Taper is a kind of traditional technology in which two or more than two fibers are welded closely together by applying heat.
 There are ample materials available used for making FBT splitters, such as the steel, fiber, hot dorm.
 They come at a low price, which explains the cost-effective feature of the device itself.
 As this technology has been developed over time, FBT splitters are more and more qualified for various application.
 They are applicable for both single-mode and multi-mode fibers compliant with a variety of connector types, widely accepted and used in passive networks, especially for instances where the split configuration is smaller (1×2, 1X4, 2×2, etc.).
 The following picture shows a 1×4 single-mode FBT splitter.

 However, FBT splitters only support three wavelengths (850/1310/1550 nm), meaning that they are unable to operate on other wavelengths.
 Moreover, they are demanding for a stable working range of -5 to 75 ℃, sensitive to a high extent temperature.
 For FBT splitters, the very precise evenness in splitting signals is impossible due to lack of management of the signals.

 Both FBT splitters and PLC splitters have found their ways in passive optical networks with the rapid growth in FTTX networks.
-In Fiberstore, you can find PLC splitters with standard LGX and ABS box package, as well as FBT coupler splitters with single, dual and three windows for PON system.
-Please visit Fiberstore for more information about optical splitters.
+In FS.COM, you can find PLC splitters with standard LGX and ABS box package, as well as bare splitters, blockless splitters, and rack mount splitters for PON system.
+Please visit FS.COM for more information about optical splitters.